JasperLuo0228/NutriBench/README.md

 - Selecting the best-performing model to generate predictions on a test set.
 - Compiling a full pipeline with reproducible code and a well-documented report.

-We utilize **PyTorch** as the core framework, following best practices in feature extraction (e.g., TF-IDF, SBERT embeddings), deep learning modeling (e.g., MLP, LSTM, Transformers), and evaluation.
+We utilize **PyTorch** as the core framework, following best practices in feature extraction (e.g., TF-IDF, SBERT embeddings), machine learning and deep learning modeling (e.g., Ridge Regression, MLP, Transformers), and evaluation.

 ---